 Yes, recovering data from a deleted NTFS partition is possible.
 In some cases, the entire partition can be recovered.
 However, your chances of success will vary based on how long ago the partition was lost and what the drive has been used for since then.
 If you need to recover an accidentally deleted NTFS partition, you must act with haste.

 When you lose data, it’s important that you stop using the drive until you can perform recovery.
 Continued use can result in your data being overwritten with new data, severely reducing the chances of recovery.
+Additionally, in cases where the partition was lost due to an issue like partition corruption, the data is in an even more vulnerable state.
 Therefore, if your NTFS partition has vanished, be sure to read the entirety of this article before attempting recovery.

 How to Recover NTFS Partition Without Losing Data